Monthly Archives: April 2009

 Who Doesn’t Like Talking About Paraplegic Congolese Musicians

-There is nothing quite as awesome (read: politically correct) as Congolese paraplegics who ride motorized tricycle wheelchairs and play guitars in a zoo.
-Which is why writing articles about Kinshasa rumba band Staff Benda Bilili is both fun and awkward. … Continue reading
+There is nothing quite as awesome (read: politically correct) as Congolesstaff-benda-bilili-002e paraplegics who ride motorized tricycle wheelchairs and play guitars in a zoo.
+Which is why writing articles about Kinshasa rumba band Staff Benda Bilili is both fun and awkward.
+In recent reviews of the band’s new album Tres Tres Fort, the Guardian described the inner-workings of the group:

 3 Comments